When trying to load the repositories with Azure DevOps Git you receive the following error message.

 Cause 2 - Multiple tenants

-If you have multiple tenants in Azure DevOps, it is likely that that Gearset has been connected to the wrong one, and therefore cannot load your repositories you expect.
+If you have multiple tenants in Azure DevOps, it is likely that that Gearset has been connected to the wrong one, and therefore can't load the repositories you expect.
 Gearset will give you the error:

 "Gearset can't find any repositories.
 Either create one or update your security settings in Azure DevOps to grant access"